Dougherty-Lab/seizure-calling-cards/README.md

 # seizure-calling-cards
-This repository supports our manuscript Antecedent enhancer activity predicts future susceptibility to seizures in mice
+This repository supports our 2025 manuscript, Antecedent enhancer activity predicts future susceptibility to seizures in mice.